the-hyp0cr1t3/CC/Setting up Sublime.md

 Now you can use Win+X followed by C to quickly open command prompt.

 This isn't necessary, but it is important to know because if your editor fails to work for some reason during a contest, you should be able to write, compile and run your code.
 Your workspace should be easily navigable from the user folder.

-UPD: Sublime Text 3176 crack does not work anymore, so you should preferably install the latest version from their website.

 ## Sauce
 [Link](https://facebook.com/groups/BPHCCompetitiveCoding/permalink/2365719330329693/)